OKScienceDE/Open-Science-Workshop-on-the-33C3/README.md

 (ideally somebody of the organizers count the numbers)

 Arrange by
-- professional sciencist, citizien scientist, just interested
+- professional scientist, citizen scientist, just interested
-- research file (physics, life science, chemistry, enginering, humanisties)
+- research field (physics, life science, chemistry, engineering, humanities)
-- academic degree (studying, bachelor, master, PhD student, Postdoc, professor)
+- academic degree (student, bachelor, master, PhD student, Postdoc, Professor)
 - who has a clear picture or fuzzy picture of open science
 - how open is your research field in general

-- 3 round of one-to-one:
+- 3 rounds of one-to-one:
   - talk to somebody you don't know; what is your research and your interest

 ### What is Open Science

-Arrange modules like (open data, open access, open peer review) around the research cycle.
+Arrange modules of open science (like open data, open access, open peer review) around the research cycle.